TomBric/stratux-radar-display/README.md

    **Option 2: via ssh and bluetoothctl**

    * Logon on your radar as user pi:  ssh pi@192.168.x.x
+   * change to user root:   sudo -s     (bluetooth is running in system mode!)
    * Start bluetoothctl:
    ```
       -> bluetoothctl